nibmz7/portfolio/blog/From_Windows_To_Linux/Basics_of_Linux_GUI_stack/post.md

-> **DISCLAIMER**: THIS POST IS WRITTEN BY A COMPLETE NOVICE.
-INFORMATION STATED MAY BE INACCURATE AND IF SO, FEEL FREE TO CORRECT ANY MISTAKES.
+> **DISCLAIMER**: This post is written by a complete novice.
+Information stated may be inaccurate and if so, feel free to correct any mistakes.
 > **RESEARCH TOPIC**: Linux GUI stack
-> **WHAT PROMPTED THIS?**: I stumbled across a process called 'xorg' and wondered that is.
-A quick Google and I realized it's something to do with graphics and so I set off on a journey to understand the Linux GUI stack from a high level.
+> **WHAT PROMPTED THIS RESEARCH?**: I stumbled across a process called 'xorg' and wondered what that is.
+A quick Google search shows it has something to do with displaying graphics and so begins the journey of trying to understand the Linux GUI stack on a surface level.

 ## Windowing System
 - In a windowing system, there are 2 main components: the display server and the window manager.